mb0/xelf-old/DESIGN.md

    idxr for JSON arrays
    keyr for JSON objects

 However we usually need more specific type information that can not be represented in JSON.
 The type system chose a number of specific primitive types.
-The specific types of num are int, real and flag for bit sets, the specific types of char are str, raw for bytes, uuid, enum, time and span for durations.
+The specific types of num are int, real and bits type for bit sets.
+The specific types of char are str, raw for bytes, uuid, enum, time and span for durations.
 The bool type is also considered a numeric type, because some environments might not have a dedicated bool type, indexedDB in browsers comes to mind.
 Both span and time are usually represented in a text format but can also be converted to an integer, representing milliseconds.
 The numeric value of a time are the milliseconds from the unix epoch.

 The selection is based on what types character and numeric literals are commonly used for, that differentiate enough in comparison or manipulation behavior.
 It is heavily informed by types